-If you are aged 10-18 there are so many different ways you can get involved with HeadStart.
-You don’t have to be the loudest or most confident person - as long as you want to make a difference to young people’s lives in Kent we want you to get involved!
+If you live in Kent and are 10-16 years old, you can get involved with us through SpeakOuts.
+You don’t have to be the loudest or most confident person - if you want to make a difference to young people’s lives in Kent we want you to get involved!

-You can help us shape the HeadStart service and improve the mental health, wellbeing and resilience of people just like you.
-This is called coproduction.
+Together we can help shape the HeadStart service and improve the mental health, wellbeing and resilience of young people in Kent.
+This type of working together is called coproduction and it is interwoven in many ways throughout our project.

 If you want to get involved with any of the activities below, you can contact us.

-These are fun and interactive days where we get your input into the HeadStart project and allow you to make decisions about and take ownership of certain aspects of the service.
+SpeakOuts are fun and interactive sessions where we get your input into the HeadStart project and allow you to make decisions about and take ownership of certain aspects of the service.
+As well as having a huge input into how our project runs we do fun activities, meet new people, build strong networks and gain useful skills.

-At these sessions you'll come up with new ideas we can use within HeadStart to best support young people.
+There are groups of young people throughout Kent that meet regularly in the across the county to help make key decisions about improving young people’s resilience and wellbeing.
+At these sessions you'll come up with new ideas that we can use within HeadStart to best support young people.
 You can join one of the area groups and then progress through to the central Speak Out group.

-Every year we take you on a training residential at Swattenden to:
+If you are involved in SpeakOuts, every year we take you on a training residential to:

 - learn about HeadStart